 Delegating tasks in this quadrant to others can free up your time for more critical work.
 Business leaders who successfully delegate spend more time on growth and planning, which is why 44% of executives report better performance after learning to delegate.

-To streamline your delegation process, consider using ClockDiary, a robust time-tracking and time management tool.
+To streamline your delegation process, consider using Clockdiary, a robust time-tracking and time management tool.
 By tracking time effectively, you can identify tasks to delegate and focus on what truly matters for your success.

 Quadrant 4: Delete (Neither Urgent nor Important)